MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-no-code.md

 ### Create table mappings

  Because the data format is `json`, data mapping is required.
 The `json` mapping maps each json path to a table column name.
 JSON paths that include special characters should be escaped as [\'Property Name\'].
-For more information, see [JsonPath syntax](kusto/query/jsonpath.md).
+For more information, see [JSONPath syntax](kusto/query/jsonpath.md).

 ### [Diagnostic metrics / Diagnostic logs](#tab/diagnostic-metrics+diagnostic-logs)